Supplier Code of Conduct

 Abuse and Harassment of Labor

-Suppliers must strictly prohibit any kind of harassment, intimidation, bullying or abuse of any employee, including through the threat of physical punishment or disciplinary action, or physically, sexually, racially, psychologically, or verbally.
+Suppliers must strictly prohibit any kind of harassment, intimidation, bullying or abuse of any employee or worker.
+This includes any threat of physical punishment or disciplinary action, as well as physical, sexual, racial, psychological, or verbal harassment.

 Working Hours